Church of the Nazarene: Arminianism

 The Church of the Nazarene stands in the Arminian tradition of free grace for all and human freedom to choose to partake of that saving grace.
-The Nazarene Church distinguishes itself from many other Protestant churches because of its belief that God's Holy Spirit empowers Christians to be constantly obedient to Him—similar to the belief of other churches in the Wesleyan-Holiness movement.
+The Nazarene Church distinguishes itself from many other Protestant churches because of its belief that God's Holy Spirit empowers Christians to be constantly obedient to God—similar to the belief of other churches in the Wesleyan-Holiness movement.
 The Nazarene Church does not believe that a Christian is helpless to sin every day.
-Rather, the Nazarene Church does teach that sin should be the rare exception in the life of a sanctified Christian.
+Rather, it teaches that sin should be the rare exception in the life of a sanctified Christian.
 Also, there exists the belief in entire sanctification, the idea that a person can have a relationship of entire devotion to God in which they are no longer under the influence of original sin.
 This means that, through the power of the Holy Spirit, people can be changed so as to be able to live a holy life for the glory of God.
 The concept of entire sanctification (also called Christian perfection and Baptism with the Holy Ghost) stems from John Wesley's teaching.
 This is interpreted on a variety of different levels; as with any denomination, certain believers interpret the theology more rigidly and others less so.

-Both the doctrines of entire sanctification and prevenient grace are usually interpreted in less rigid fashion by most church members, viewing spiritual perfection as something to strive toward, being already sanctified and forgiven for their sins under the sacrifice of Christ.
-Hence, thinking in a circular and very Greek fashion, one would be perfect, since one would be forgiven; however, since Christ was also human, and one is still entirely alive and living in the world, then one would still need to continue striving to live the best, or most "perfect" life possible, because Christ was God and man.
-And so, the dilemma continues in theological interpretation.

 In recent years, Nazarene theologians have increasingly understood the movement's distinctive theological doctrine, entire sanctification, as best understood in terms of love.
 Love is the core notion of the various understandings of holiness and sanctification found in the Bible.
-Christians are called to love when in relation to God and others (Oord and Lodahl, 2005).
+Christians are called to love when in relation to God and others.